Key Takeaways

 Trust Enercare with Furnace Maintenance

 Preparing your heating system for the cold weather season can help ensure comfort in your home all fall and winter.
 In addition to simple steps that every homeowner can do to inspect their furnace, we advise getting regular professional furnace maintenance to prevent problems from occurring when you need your furnace most.
-Homeowners in Ontario can sign up for Enercare’s furnace maintenance plan to prevent equipment breakdowns and help extend the lives of their heating systems.
+Sign up for Enercare’s furnace maintenance plan to prevent equipment breakdowns and help extend the life of your heating system.